Setting up a website and hosting options

-This space is for personal information only, such as your biography, research, CV and interests.
+This space is for personal information only, such as your biography, research interests, CV and other interests.
 Details of your professional publications should be published via Sussex Direct.
-Course materials or other official University information should be published through our web content system or Canvas.
-Refer to the Technology Enhanced Learning website for more information.
+Official University information should be published through our web content system (WCM).

 Undergraduate students are allowed a space on the central webserver to host a personal web site, with the permission of a head of school and if a course requires it.
-Such students should contact their school, who will forward their details to the ITS helpdesk.
+Contact your school, who will forward your details to the ITS helpdesk.
 Documentation on setting up personal web pages on the central server is issued on completion of a successful application.

 Contact firstname.lastname@example.org if you have any queries about website hosting or developments (including blog use).